 We use Cura for Lulzbot

-We only use PLA, a biodegradable plastic, in our 3D printer.
+We only use PLA in our 3D printer.

 No, we do often have a variety of colors, but due to the volume of the prints changing colors is not an option for each individual print.